ConClave (convention)

-ConClave is an annual, weekend-long science fiction convention in southeastern/central Michigan, which draws approximately 600 people.
-ConClave attendees share an interest in science, science fiction, fantasy, and related genres.
-The ConClave convention was held each year from 1976 to 2011, and again in 2013.
+ConClave was an annual, weekend-long science fiction convention in southeastern/central Michigan, which drew approximately 600 people.
+ConClave attendees shared an interest in science, science fiction, fantasy, and related genres.
+The ConClave convention was held each year from 1976 to 2016, with the exception of 2012.
+In 2017, the convention was rebranded as The Continuum.

-While remaining true to its literary roots, ConClave celebrates fantasy and science fiction in all its myriad forms, including art, music, theatrical performance, and film.
-Displays include animation, television, fantasy role-play, and renaissance reenactment.
-Participants include gaming enthusiasts, writers of fiction, pilots of spaceships, Rennies, and Furries.
-ConClave is an all-ages gathering of and for all who share a sense of wonder.
+While remaining true to its literary roots, ConClave celebrated fantasy and science fiction in all its myriad forms, including art, music, theatrical performance, and film.
+Displays included animation, television, fantasy role-play, and renaissance reenactment.
+Participants included gaming enthusiasts, writers of fiction, pilots of spaceships, Rennies, and Furries.
+ConClave was an all-ages event.

-As of 2017, the annual weekend-long convention has been rebranded as Continuum.

 Attractions

-ConClave has several established traditional attractions, most notably a well-supplied Convention Hospitality Suite, a Saturday Night Costume Ball, a merchandise area, several tracks of programming of interest to its membership, and a loyal following of staff and panel participants.
+ConClave had several established traditional attractions, most notably a well-supplied Convention Hospitality Suite, a Saturday Night Costume Ball, a merchandise area, several tracks of programming of interest to its membership, and a loyal following of staff and panel participants.
 Programming tracks include writing/literature, SF/Fantasy, Science/Space, Music, and Gaming.

 Recent additions to Conclave retinue have been a video room that screens rare anime and fan-created SF/Fantasy shorts, astronomical observing, and prep workshops for those interested in participating in NaNoWriMo.